2025 Novel Expressions Art Contest

 Novel Expressions Art and Film Contest

-Local teen and adult artists are invited to enter their work for a chance to win a cash prize!
+Local teen and adult artists were invited to enter their work for a chance to win a cash prize.
+The submission period closed Tuesday, Sept.
+30. Finalists were notified Friday, Oct.
+10.

 This contest is presented by Loudoun County Public Library, Loudoun County Parks, Recreation and Community Services (PRCS) and the Loudoun Youth Advisory Council.